 A Death in the Family

 Norman Osborn as a villain is, if nothing else, persistent.
-After his borderline 'lighthearted' appearance in Spider-Man's Tangled Web #13, Norman is ready to return to his meddling in the life of Peter Parker.
-A Death in the Family is a four part story that appears in Peter Parker Spider-Man V2 #44-47 and features another intense clash between Spider-Man and the Green Goblin.
-But this time, the Goblin's intentions are not what they seemed.
+After his quasi-lighthearted appearance in Spider-Man's Tangled Web #13, Norman returned to meddling in the life of Peter Parker.
+A Death in the Family is a four part story that appeared in Peter Parker Spider-Man V2 #44-47 and featured another intense clash between Spider-Man and the Green Goblin.
+But this time, the Goblin's intentions are not what they seem.

-The story arc continues in Peter Parker Spider-Man V2 #45 where Norman's new diabolical plan commences.
+The story arc continues in Peter Parker Spider-Man V2 #45 where Norman's diabolical plan commences.
 The Green Goblin releases a video tape claiming his innocence in the death of Gwen Stacy.
 The Goblin claims that he had planned to catch the falling victim, but that Spider-Man intervened to hastily and caused her untimely death by snapping her neck when he caught her with his web-line.
-These tapes make it on Larry King Live, even though many doubt the legitimacy of the Goblin's claims.
-Soon after, Norman tracks down Flash Thompson and offers him a job, the unfortunate Thompson accepts.
-When Peter catches a glimpse of the latest Goblin tapes he immediately confronts Norman, who happens to be at business dinner.
+The Goblin's tapes were released to the public and various media outlets picked it up, including Larry King Live.
+However, it did not appear as though many people believed the Goblin's claims.
+Soon after, Norman tracks down Flash Thompson and offers him a job, as phase two of his attack on Parker begins.
+Flash, who was struggling to conquer his alcohol addiction, accepts Norman's offer.

 The two then speak privately and Norman tells Peter that "one of us is going to have to die".
-Later, the Green Goblin force feeds Flash, a recovering alcoholic, whiskey and puts him behind the wheel of an Osborn Industries truck.
-The intoxicated Thompson than crashes into Midtown High, fortunately nobody was killed (except Peter's class pet the hamster).
-Flash was not as lucky, he suffered from permanent and irreversible brain damage.
+Later, the Green Goblin and his henchmen force-feed Flash whiskey and put him behind the wheel of an Osborn Industries truck.
+The intoxicated Thompson than crashes the tanker into Midtown High.
+Fortunately nobody was killed (except Peter's class pet the hamster).
+Flash was not as lucky, he suffers permanent and irreversible brain damage.

-The fourth and final chapter of the Death in the Family story arc is featured in Peter Parker Spider-Man V2 #47.
-The story continues immediately following the events of the previous issue, and Norman continues to torment Peter relentlessly.
-He informs Peter that he is one phone call away from killing every person close to him, using operatives that are stationed everywhere waiting to carry out his orders.
+The fourth and final chapter of the A Death in the Family story arc is featured in Peter Parker Spider-Man V2 #47, where Norman's relentless attack on Peter continues.
+Osborn informs Peter that he is one phone call away from killing every person close to him, using operatives that are stationed all over the world waiting to carry out his orders.
 As Norman pushes Peter's buttons, Peter starts to become more and more aggressive.
+The Goblin explains further that only one of them would leave the warehouse.
+Norman adds that in order for Peter's loved ones to survive, Peter must kill him (Norman).
+Just when it appears that the Goblin has Peter finished off, a new burst of energy frees Peter from the Goblin's grip.
+Inspired by those close to him that he had lost, Peter begins pummeling the Goblin.
+Spidey's offensive sends Osborn into retreat.

 Chapter 7 Chapter 9